phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 Desktop PC or laptop.
 I recommend that the hardware be no older than 2019 as this is the specification recommended by Coder Academy to their cohorts for their courses (Coder Academy FAQ n.d.).
 This app was developed and tested on an MSI 13th Gen Intel(R) Core(TM) i7-13620H 2.40 GHz laptop so the hardware requirement is reasonable.

-So to summarize more generally the minimum requirements are:
+So to summarize more specifically, the minimum requirements are:

 Minimum Windows specifications
 * 16GB RAM